SLA

 Synchronous SLA target for next replies (In seconds) – The maximum time allowed for an agent to reply to the last message from the customer in Chat channels (synchronous channels).

-SLA Channel settings
+SLA Channel Settings

 SLA settings in the specific channel override the general SLA settings.